When in London: What To Do As a Solo Traveler

 That was the first moment where I realized how we’re all fascinated with what’s not usual to us; that novelty is what keeps people, and the world, intriguing.

 I had to play charades (i.e., pretending to velcro my shoes…) with them until they understood what I meant by Velcro, but Primark didn’t have that – or any sewing materials either.
-I gave up and decided to be thankful that someone from my tour group left me their daypack.
+I gave up and decided to be thankful that someone from my tour group left me their day-pack.

 I ended up liking that day pack so much that I bought one myself, and now it’s passed the ultimate test: it’s been with me to four different continents, several countries, and dozens of cities.
 It folds up, and its water resistant.
+A daypack like this one is what I have used for all my travels around the world.

 Nevertheless, I’m alright with the fact that my backpack broke that day…